-Jeff Ginger, PhD is a Postdoctoral Research Associate for the College of Education, former adjunct instructor at the School of Information Sciences and program coordinator for Illinois Informatics, all at the University of Illinois at Urbana-Champaign.
+Jeff Ginger, PhD is a Research Scientist for the College of Education, former adjunct instructor at the School of Information Sciences and program coordinator for Illinois Informatics, all at the University of Illinois at Urbana-Champaign.
 His work includes aspects of all three missions of the University of Illinois: public engagement, teaching and research.
 His scholarship and teaching is primarily situated in social and community informatics and his dissertation research focused specifically on the investigation of how public libraries foster digital literacies through community engagement.
 This led him to his recent capacity as the director of the Champaign-Urbana Community Fab Lab from 2014 to 2020, where he served as an advisor for the WHIMC pilot project.
 He has recently joined the WHIMC team full time where he works as a project coordinator, research advisor and UX and development team leader.

 Neil F. Comins, PhD (Co-PI) is an astrophysicist at the University of Maine, where he has taught for 39 years.
 His research ranges from general relativity to galactic dynamics to science education.
 He is the author of numerous articles and 20 published books, including What if the Moon Didn’t Exist?, What if the Earth had Two Moons?, Heavenly Errors, The Traveler’s Guide to Space, and numerous editions of Discovering the Universe and Discovering the Essential Universe, among others.